 The flexible option (The convertible option)

-This style is a great option if you would prefer to buy just the one seat to cover your child from birth to approximately 4-years (or 25kg).
+This style is a great option if you would prefer to buy just one seat to cover your child from birth to approximately 4-years (or 25kg).
 It can rear face for newborn up to approximately 2-years, before turning to face forward as your child grows.
 A convertible will have good recline levels too which is great for kids who nap-on-the-go to support their sleepy heads.
 However, you will have to move a newborn baby in and out of the seat for every ride with this option, as it is not portable like an infant car seat.
+You may instead prefer to buy a car seat that is made based on age, for example, you can look at the best car seat for 4 year old here.

 Protection and prime position for your older child (a booster)